Aerial-Manipulation-Lab/MARL_mav_ext/README.md

 The `DirectMARLEnv` case implements all of these functions directly into 1 class.
 It can be found under [exts/MARL_mav_carry_ext/MARL_mav_carry_ext/tasks/directMARL](https://github.com/Jackkert/MARL_mav_ext/tree/decentralized/exts/MARL_mav_carry_ext/MARL_mav_carry_ext/tasks/directMARL).

 ## Training and playing
 Isaac Lab offers different wrappers for different RL libraries to make it easy to switch between libraries.
 The scripts for the corresponding libraries are implemented in [scripts](https://github.com/Jackkert/MARL_mav_ext/tree/main/scripts).
-The useable libraries are rsl_rl and skrl.
+The usable libraries are rsl_rl and skrl.

 ### Agents
 The agent configurations for the flycrane are in the respective task's `config/flycrane/agents`. folder The environments are registered as a gym environment and the parameters of the agents can be changed here.